-Early in October, we took ourselves on a bit of exploration of Dunbeath.
+Early in autumn, we took ourselves on a bit of exploration of Dunbeath.
 Whilst I have already visited the stunning Dunbeath Castle Gardens earlier on in the year, I had not ventured to the northern side of the river which flows out into the north sea.
 One of these small fishing villages that are dotted all the way down the eastern coastline of the NC500, Dunbeath has a heritage trail along the Strath which is a treasure trove of stunning scenery and iron-age history.

 The autumn colours were out in force, and we spoke to locals who were filling their pockets with a harvest of hazelnuts from trees along the path.

-The strath undulates a little until the Prisoners Leap gorge, when the walk then goes uphill and into the moorland.
+The strath undulates a little until the Prisoners Leap gorge when the walk then goes uphill and into the moorland.
 Before this though we turned back as we wanted to leave time to walk back to the harbour.

 We followed up our walk along the strath with a stroll down to the coastline of the village.

 Dunbeath was the birthplace of celebrated Highland writer, Neil Gunn.
-Some of his most famous works include ‘The Silver Darlings’ and ‘Morning Tide’, but it is his work ‘Highland River’ which takes a pilgrimage along the Dunbeath strath to its source.
-I’m definitely going to try and find a novel of his to read from the local library.
+Some of his most famous works include 'The Silver Darlings' and 'Morning Tide', but it is his work 'Highland River' which takes a pilgrimage along the Dunbeath strath to its source.
+I'm definitely going to try and find a novel of his to read from the local library.
 This statue commemorates his contribution to Scottish literature in the 20th century.
-The local Heritage Centre (open April-September) looks a good place for stopping in to explore the history of Dunbeath in more depth!
+The local Heritage Centre (open April-September) looks like a good place for stopping in to explore the history of Dunbeath in more depth!